 Safety of visitors is the number one concern of the US Forest Service!
 The number two concern is that the many diverse people who recreate on US Forest Service lands now do so in a responsible and ethical way.
 This way, the following generations of recreation users will be able to enjoy US Forest Service lands in the same or better condition than they exist now.

-This section provides information on how current users of US Forest Service lands can enjoy the recreational opportunities of the Rocky Mountain Region in a safe and ethical way.
-While you are enjoying the many diverse types of recreation opportunities available within the Rocky Mountain Region, if you ever have any question regarding safety, or if you think someone is acting in an unethical manner, call or visit the closest Ranger District [PDF file 120 KB] office for help.
+This section provides information on how current users of US Forest Service lands can enjoy the recreational opportunities of the Rocky Mountain Region in a safe and ethical manner.
+While you are enjoying the many diverse types of recreation opportunities available within the Rocky Mountain Region, if you ever have any question regarding safety, or if you think someone is acting in an unethical manner, call or visit the closest local Ranger District office for help.